Overhead line: Types of wires

 In the Soviet Union the following types of wires/cables were used.
 For the contact wire, cold drawn solid copper was used to ensure good conductivity.
 The wire is not round but has grooves at the sides to allow the hangers to attach to it.
 Sizes were (in cross-sectional area) 85, 100, or 150 mm2.
 To make the wire stronger, 0.04% tin might be added.
 The wire must resist the heat generated by arcing and thus such wires should never be spliced by thermal means.

 The messenger (or catenary) wire needs to be both strong and have good conductivity.
 They used multi-strand wires (or cables) with 19 strands in each cable (or wire).
 Copper, aluminum, and/or steel were used for the strands.
-All the 19 strands could be of the same metal or some strands could be of steel for strength with the remaining strands of aluminum or copper for conductivity.
+All 19 strands could be made of the same metal or a mix of metals based on the required properties.
+For example, steel wires were used for strength, while aluminium or copper wires were used for conductivity.
 Another type looked like it had all copper wires but inside each wire was a steel core for strength.
 The steel strands were galvanized but for better corrosion protection they could be coated with an anti-corrosion substance.

 In Slovenia, where 3 kV system is in use, standard sizes for contact wire are 100 and 150 mm2.
 The catenary wire is made of copper or copper alloys of 70, 120 or 150 mm2.
 The smaller cross sections are made of 19 strands, whereas the bigger has 37 strands.

 Two standard configurations for main lines consist of two contact wires of 100 mm2 and one or two catenary wires of 120 mm2, totaling 320 or 440 mm2.
 Only one contact wire is often used for side tracks.

+In the UK and EU countries, the contact wire is typically made from copper alloyed with other metals.
+Sizes include cross-sectional areas of 80, 100, 107, 120, and 150 mm2.
+Common materials include normal and high strength copper, copper-silver, copper-cadmium, copper-magnesium, and copper-tin, with each being identifiable by distinct identification grooves along the upper lobe of the contact wire.
+These grooves vary in number and location on the arc of the upper section.
+Copper is chosen for its excellent conductivity, with other metals added to increase tensile strength.
+The choice of material is chosen based on the needs of the particular system, balancing the need for conductivity and tensile strength.